stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 ### Interface Implementation, Part 2

 The above output shows the general structure we are heading towards.
-We somehow need to get access to that horribly named constructor of `Eq`, define local implementations for `(==)` and `(/=)` and then apply those implementations to the constructor.
+We somehow need to get access to that strangely named constructor of `Eq`, define local implementations for `(==)` and `(/=)` and then apply those implementations to the constructor.